 Winton promotes a culture of collaboration and innovation in different ways, including through events such as the Winton Technical Challenge, our in-house hackathon.

 Initiatives like this give Winton employees a chance to flex their creative muscles and have fun at the same time.
 You don’t have to be a coder to build something great and enjoy the experience, and we encourage everyone in the company to join in.

 For the most recent challenge, nine teams – drawn from departments including technology, research, operations and trading - put the pedal to the metal, as each set out to design, construct and program a mini-driverless vehicle.

 The cars were judged on appearance, straight-line speed and their ability to stay on a racetrack picked out with chicanes and hairpin bends.
 One challenge even required them to navigate around makeshift obstacles strewn across the course.

 Each team received a starter kit that included an Arduino – an open-source electronic prototyping platform - a range of sensors, a car-shaped chassis, motors, wheels, and a laptop pre-loaded with some basic code.

 That still left plenty of coding to do, and much room for ingenious design hacks.
 The competitors needed to deploy a combination of lateral thinking, hard-nosed logic and manufacturing flair – which may explain why the winning team contained a mixture of technologists and researchers.

 Winton certainly isn’t somewhere you get hemmed in by a narrow job spec.
-And sometimes we even get to channel our inner Elon Musk.
+And sometimes we even get to channel our inner futurist.
 See how the chequered flag fell in this short video of Driverless Car Saturday: